dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 examples that might suggest that the world is not as we see it.
 But we also discussed reasons why these limitations are not
-determinative: 1) we have very complex behavior that may require a faithful perception of the world (and available computational research seems to say that our basic processing is perception is good); 2) we allocate our processing resources very well, and although a significant part of the world escapes us (which is inevitable), we build a decent image of it, and 3) our interpretations use rules that are based on the structure of the world around us, giving them a solid foundation.
+determinative: 1) we have very complex behavior that may require a faithful perception of the world (and available computational research seems to say that at least our basic neural processing is good); 2) we allocate our processing resources very well, and although a significant part of the world escapes us (which is inevitable), we build a decent image of it that we are attending to, and 3) our interpretations use rules that are based on the structure of the world around us, giving them a solid foundation.